rowdyrabouw/money/README.md

 # About this fork
-This fork was made purely for purposes of practicing Git during an interactive workshop called _Git Legit_.
+Welcome!
+This fork was made purely for purposes of practicing Git during an interactive workshop called _Git Legit_ :)

 # Setup instructions
 _NOTE: if you already have PHP installed on your machine, make sure to